nmacknight/16s_OfavSCTLD/Qiime2 Pipeline.md

 >RUN TIME: 12 Min.

+**View The Interactive Plot.**
-View The Interactive Plot.
-Truncate when black bars begin to consistently go below a Quality Score of 30.
+**Rule of Thumb:** ***Truncate when black bars begin to consistently go below a Quality Score of 30.***
 ```
 qiime tools view ./DemultiplexedSeqs/demux-paired-end-trimmed.qzv
 ```
+ Now that you have removed the primers, look at the first 40 nucleotides or so and you can see how the .qzv files differ between demux-paired-end.qzv and demux-paired-end-trimmed.qzv to visually confirm cutadapt removed your primers.

-# 3. DADA2
+# 3. DADA2 :straight_ruler:

 **Chops the read length where the quality begins to become poor.**
-**Note:** Update the number after "--p-trunc-len-f" and "--p-trunc-len-r" to reflect YOUR cutoff point as determined after looking at the figures produced by the command above.
+**Note:** Update the number after "--p-trunc-len-f" and "--p-trunc-len-r" to reflect YOUR cutoff point as determined after looking at the demux-paired-end-trimmed.qzv figures produced by the command above.
+While looking at the Interactive Plots tab in demux-paired-end-trimmed.qzv, you will see black bars begin to become lower in the graph.
+When these black bars consistently begin to reach a quality score of 30 or lower, I note that length (x-axis) where this begins and thats my cutoff length.
+Do this for both Forward and Reverse graphs.

 ```
 mkdir ./DADA2